zdover23/ceph/doc/rbd/rbd-mirroring.rst

   ``rbd-mirror`` daemon runs on both clusters.

 .. important:: Each instance of the ``rbd-mirror`` daemon must be able to connect to both the local and remote Ceph clusters simultaneously (i.e.  all monitor and OSD hosts).
-Additionally, the network must have sufficient bandwidth between the two data centers to handle mirroring workload.
+The network must have sufficient bandwidth between the two data centers to handle the mirroring workload.

 Pool Configuration
 ==================

-The following procedures demonstrate how to perform the basic administrative tasks to configure mirroring using the ``rbd`` command.
+The following procedures demonstrate how to perform the basic administrative tasks to configure mirroring by using the ``rbd`` command.
 Mirroring is configured on a per-pool basis.

 These pool configuration steps should be performed on both peer clusters.
 These procedures assume that both clusters, named "site-a" and "site-b", are accessible from a single host for clarity.

-See the `rbd`_ manpage for additional details of how to connect to different Ceph clusters.
+See the `rbd`_ manpage for additional details on how to connect to different Ceph clusters.

 .. note:: The cluster name in the following examples corresponds to a Ceph